Rights & Responsibilities

 - You have a right to receive safe, considerate and respectful care.

-- You have a right to receive medical treatment, regardless of sex, race, religion, age, national origin, personal or cultural beliefs or the source of payment for your care.
+- You have a right to receive medical treatment, regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression or the source of payment for your care.

 - You have the right to ask your physicians, nurses and other caregivers questions about the care you receive.